OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ## `/users/{userId}`

-`/users` provide details of another user's identity, such as, real name, email address, avatar, etc assuming that user is *known* to the end user.
+`/users` provide details of a user's identity, such as, real name, email address, avatar, etc assuming that user is *known* to the currently-logged-in user.
 Another user becomes *known* when it is:

 - Local to the cloud and has a public profile.
 - Has previously shared files with the end user.